ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

         ...................................
 ~~~~

 The hierarchical components' identifier could be found by the "component-reference" list.
-The "index" attribute is used to order the list by the hierarchical relationship from topmost component (with the "index" set to 0) to bottom component.
+The "index" in this list which starts from 0 is sort by the hierarchical relationship from topmost component to bottom component.

 #### Component-Specific Info Design

 According to the management requirements from operators, some important attributes are not defined in {{!RFC8348}}.
-These attributes could be component-specific and are not suitable to define under the component list node.
-So, we defined a choice-case structure for this component-specific extension, as follows:
+These attributes could be component specific and are not suitable to define under the component list node.
+So we define a choice-case structure for this component-specific extension, which is:

 ~~~~ ascii-art
   +--ro components